colaisr/research_flow/docs/MASTER_PLAN.md

 - [ ] Can create additional organization (beyond personal)
 - [ ] Can invite user to organization
 - [ ] Invited user can accept invitation
-- [ ] User can belong to multiple organizations
+- [ ] User can belong to multiple organizations (personal + shared)
+- [ ] Organization selector appears in navigation
+- [ ] Can switch between organizations quickly
+- [ ] Current organization context persists across sessions
+- [ ] Resources are filtered by current organization
+- [ ] Can view resources from all orgs (with "Show all" option)
+- [ ] New resources created in current organization context
 - [ ] Resources belong to organizations (never NULL)
 - [ ] Can access resources from personal org
 - [ ] Can access resources from shared orgs where user is member